When to Clean Your Wood Burning Fireplace

 Some homeowners have their fireplace cleaned at the end of winter or the beginning of the spring or at the end of summer or the beginning of fall.
 But, if you want to limit your fireplace cleaning to just once a year, the best time to have it done is before the burning season begins.
 This means that you should schedule your professional fireplace cleaning and inspection appointment at the end of summer.
 This way, even if you have an early fall and the weather starts to turn cold sooner, you’ll be ready with a clean fireplace.

-Otherwise, you may not be able to use your fireplace for the first few cold days or nights of fall.
-Plus, you’re likely to run into the problem of getting scheduled since this is the industry’s busy season anyway.
+Particularly in bedrooms without windows, ensuring your fireplace is clean before the cold sets in is crucial for maintaining good air quality and warmth during the first chilly nights of fall.
 It’s best to get this chore done before the first cold snap of the year to ensure you can use your fireplace whenever you need it.

 Conclusion